Snacks & Appetizers 10 mins

 Your medjool dates may be a little old and dry.
 Ideal medjool dates should be soft and sticky, not shriveled, wrinkled, or dry.

-To your mixture, add 1 teaspoon of water at a time until your balls start to stick together.
+To your mixture, add 1 tsp of water at a time until your balls start to stick together.

 Next time, rehydrate your dried dates by soaking them in water for 5 minutes then patting dry.